orassayag/typescript-user-authentication-server/README.md

 Clone the application to your computer.
 Steps to view the solution:
 1. Open server application on IDE (I use VSCode).
-2. In the terminal: npm i
+2. In the terminal: npm i.
-3. In the terminal: npm start
+3. In the terminal: npm start.
 Happy testing! :)

 Installation
 ============
 npm i
-sudo npm i -g pm2   <***  IMPORTANT:  use 'sudo' for this command
+sudo npm i -g pm2   <***  IMPORTANT:  use 'sudo' for this command.

 Config before run
 =================
-config file: config.ts
+config file: config.ts.

 Running the server
 ==================
 you can run the server in the following ways:

-1. run under pm2 (process name: UATool) pm2 start node --name UATool server
+1. run under pm2 (process name: UATool). pm2 start node --name UATool server.

    some commands:
-    * pm2 status
+    * pm2 status.
-    * pm2 logs - show console.log lines (CTRL+Z to exit logs)
+    * pm2 logs - show console.log lines (CTRL+Z to exit logs).
-    * pm2 restart UATool - restarts the UA (can also use: pm2 restart all)
+    * pm2 restart UATool - restarts the UA (can also use: pm2 restart all).

-2. run as regular process (no pm2)
+2. run as regular process (no pm2).
-   > nohup node server -a UATool & disown
+   > nohup node server -a UATool & disown.

    explanation:
-      nohup - keep the process when closing the SSH terminal with 'exit' (does not apply to the X button) -a UATool - just to give a name to the process - -a [NAME] disown - detaches the process, will keep the process even when closing the SSH terminal with X button
+      nohup - keep the process when closing the SSH terminal with 'exit' (does not apply to the X button).
+      -a UATool - just to give a name to the process - -a [NAME]. disown - detaches the process, will keep the process even when closing the SSH terminal with X button.

 Useful server apis in development (/log apis are better seen in postman)
 ========================================================================
-/ping - returns server status
+/ping - returns server status.
-/log/incoming - show incoming requests (no details) /log/requests - show requests/responses with details
+/log/incoming - show incoming requests (no details).
+/log/requests - show requests/responses with details.
-/log/errors - show errors occurred
+/log/errors - show errors occurred.

 ### Prerequisites

-You'll need to install VSCode, Node, and clone the application, run npm i.
+You'll need to install VSCode, Node, and clone the application, and in the terminal run: npm i.

 ## Built With

-* [Node.JS](https://nodejs.org/en/) - The web framework used - Server side.
+* [Node.js](https://nodejs.org/en/) - The web framework used - Server side.

 ## Contributing